 East End Historic Walking Tour

-As part of a continued effort to revitalize our East End Business District, the Chamber applied for and was selected to receive an AARP Community Challenge Grant.
-Our goal is to activate our downtown East End corridor (Broadway St).
+An exciting revitalization effort is happening in the East Ellsworth business district.
 What was once a bustling, quaint downtown area with restaurants, retail shops, 2nd-floor residential, and public space has deteriorated over the last 3 decades.
-Today, it sits with 60% of buildings vacant, much despair, and is an area that is not performing at its full capacity.
 However, with a little vision and muscle, we see the potential this quaint neighborhood has to provide a much-needed asset in Ellsworth.

-As we look forward to this area of our community becoming an ideal pedestrianly friendly and safe third-place for community members of all ages, we find the history of this area is offering much inspiration.
-As we hear the stories of once was we are reminded of the pride that was the foundation of this part of our community.
+As we look forward to the area becoming a pedestrian friendly and safe third-place for community members of all ages, we find the history of old Broadways Street to provide much inspiration.
+By hearing the stories of once was we are reminded of the pride that was the foundation of the district.
+As you take in this historic walking tour, we invite you to visit the small businesses who have joined the district.
+And watch for the public art murals that showcase Ellsworth-area life and culture, and the enthusiasm our community has for the future of East Ellsworth.

 The earliest reference to “East Ellsworth” appeared in the July 27, 1887 issue of the Pierce County Herald.